 Pop-ups, your opportunity to have a one-night stand with a brand.
 Walk around the dark, twisting streets of Soho and you’re bound to bump into one.
-They’re everywhere nowadays, each one promising something immersive, something memorable and something shareable.
+Brand activations are everywhere nowadays, each one promising something immersive, something memorable, and something shareable.
 The challenge for brands is how to turn those one-night stands into long-term relationships.
-How to get people to text back in the morning and not just disappear forever more.
+How to get people to text back in the morning and not just disappear forevermore.

 Take the classic Lidl pop-up from a few years ago.
 The supermarket chain built a five-star restaurant in Stockholm called Dill, which provided a fine dining experience and was a huge success, selling out for weeks.
 The twist was that every ingredient used at Dill was sourced from Lidl.
 Dill was a physical manifestation of a brand proposition: “Budget food doesn’t mean a compromise on quality.”
 Experience and strategic thinking came together to produce something that worked underneath an overarching brand strategy.

 Many brands invest time and money ensuring their pop-ups tell a full and immersive story.
 For super-keen brand fans, this level of detail is important.
 However, for the majority of visitors, the message a pop-up is trying to communicate needs to be more immediate.
 Take Lidl and Dill as an example.
 If visitors took only one thing from Dill it was quality (which is later associated with Lidl).

 A message doesn’t have to be communicated literally.
 It can be signalled through more subtle, sensory means, such as atmosphere.
 The lighting level, the smells, the sounds.
 Everything about a pop-up comes together to produce an experience.
 A good pop-up should convey a brand message in two seconds as well as it does in two hours.